DarshanVShah/Benchmark-Engine/README.md

 - New model types (HuggingFace, TensorFlow Lite, ONNX, etc.)
 - New metrics (accuracy, latency, memory usage, etc.)
 - New datasets (ImageNet, GLUE, custom datasets, etc.)

-Check the `examples/custom_plugins.py` file to see how to create your own plugins.

 ## Why this approach?